darkautism/novel2audiobook/readme.md

 # novel2audiobook

 `novel2audiobook` is a powerful CLI tool written in Rust that converts text novels into high-quality audiobooks.
-It leverages Large Language Models (LLMs) to analyze characters and generate expressive speech synthesis markup (SSML), which is then synthesized using Microsoft Edge TTS.
+It leverages Large Language Models (LLMs) to analyze characters and generate expressive speech synthesis markup (SSML) or audio scripts, which are then synthesized using Microsoft Edge TTS or GPT-SoVITS.

 ## Features

 - **LLM-Powered Character Analysis**: Automatically identifies characters, their gender, and importance from the text using LLMs (Gemini, Ollama, or OpenAI).
 - **Context-Aware Voice Assignment**: Assigns specific voices to characters based on analysis and maintains consistency across chapters.
-- **Expressive Audio**: Generates SSML to control prosody and style, making the audiobook sound more natural.
+- **Multiple TTS Providers**:
-- **Edge TTS Integration**: Uses high-quality, free-to-use voices from Microsoft Edge TTS.
+  - **Edge TTS**: Uses high-quality, free-to-use voices from Microsoft Edge TTS with SSML support.
+  - **GPT-SoVITS**: Supports custom voice models via GPT-SoVITS API for even more realistic and emotional speech.
+- **Unattended Mode**: Option to run the entire conversion process without user intervention between chapters.
+- **Robust Error Handling**: Configurable retry mechanisms for LLM API calls to handle transient failures gracefully.
-- **Smart Caching**: Caches analysis results and SSML to avoid redundant LLM calls and speed up reprocessing.
+- **Smart Caching**: Caches analysis results and SSML/scripts to avoid redundant LLM calls and speed up reprocessing.
 - **Resume Capability**: Skips already synthesized audio chunks if the process is interrupted.
 - **Multi-Provider Support**: Supports Google Gemini, Ollama (local), and OpenAI.